archo5/dato-format/README.md

 	- Different string types can be used (to match the application's internal string format)
 	- The prefix of the file can be changed

+## Why should I use this format?

+If one or more of the following is true about your files:

+- they need to be loaded quickly and/or partially
+- they can change over time in ways difficult to anticipate
+- they may need to contain big blobs of data that should not be parsed or copied several times
+- they are read more often than written (e.g. read-only compiled assets stored in an application)

+... then those files would very likely benefit from using this format.

 ## Which configuration of the format should I use?

 - Configuration 0 with alignment is the usual suggestion - it favors performance and compatibility without limiting usability and inspectability.